Why subscribe to Sunday Letters?

 What Sunday Letters is about

 The most important thing to know about Sunday Letters is that the newsletter content is only published here.
 I don’t duplicate it anywhere else.
-This is a recent change, and I made it so that both paid and free subscribers have a sense of exclusivity.
+This is a recent change, and I made it so that both paid and free subscribers have a sense of exclusivity and community.
 In other words, this isn’t a marketing exercise.
 I’m in it for the sake of writing and sharing ideas.
 Whoever needs or wants the content will find it.

 In Sunday Letters, I pursue answers to burning questions on life, work, & the pursuit of happiness, sending to subscribers on Sunday mornings.
 Within that, topics are generally centred in philosophy and psychology, but I’m always looking for an applied angle.
 Abstract concepts are useful, but they need to have a real-world application.
 So I try to draw on some experience and bring in other people’s stories too.

 Daily Work is a topic I turn to quite often.
 I find it remarkable that so many of us are, let’s be honest about it, at odds with our work.
 It seems like a constant internal fight between what we love about our work and what we hate.
 Some of us flat-out hate our work.
 I know this because people have told me so.
 Equally, though, some of us love our work like nothing else and would maybe do it for free if all other needs were met.

 So I’m looking for a better way.
 A better way to live both in and out of that thing we call work, and perhaps in the process find the fulfilment and happiness we’re looking for.
 I don’t believe that’s a naive proposal, and I don’t believe it’s unachievable in experience.